Tricia Guild on using white: a masterclass

 Many of us dream of our interiors feeling light and airy; expansive spaces when perhaps our rooms are smaller than we would hope.
 The default mechanism for correcting this conundrum is often to paint everything white in the hope that it will create space and bounce light.
 However, white on its own will not make a small room suddenly appear larger.
 In fact, it can often look boxy and lifeless – so if you are thinking on these lines – think again.

-White and neutral interiors can look truly beautiful and whilst it might appear to be the easy option, the reality is that it is trickier than you think and there are points to consider.
+White and neutral interiors can look truly beautiful and whilst it might appear to be the easy option, the reality is that decorating with white is trickier than you think and there are points to consider.

 We asked Tricia Guild, one of the world's leading experts for her interior design tips around this very subject.
 This is what she had to say about decorating with white.